mekowalski/react-videos-app/NOTES.md

   - pass in the selected video to the VideoDetail, as recorded on the State prop within App

 - [] improve VideoDetail styling a tiny bit
+  - maybe show a panel with the title and description